ghoomfrog/silili/README.md

 - *lul* is an upward hand forming a circle with all fingers touching, opening and closing.
 - *kalan* is a sideways hand forming a circle with all fingers touching, opening and closing.
 - *pulu* is a head-level downward hand forming a circle with all fingers touching, opening and closing.
+- *lun* is a vertical forward flat hand moving from side to side in an vertical arc.

 # Phrases